miroRucka/tapo-smartplug/README.md

 # TAPO smartplug prometheus monitoring
-Tapo smart pulug advanced monitoring for prometheus &amp; grafana
+Tapo smart pulug advanced monitoring for prometheus &amp; grafana.
+The aim of this project is to provide an extended and long-term monitoring over tapo sockets.
+This overview should be available from all devices and contain data over months to years for a more detailed analysis of electricity consumption, its price, and the like.
+Also have the option to add notifications for non-standard behavior, for example high or low electricity consumption

 ### How to use it - source code?